bair-climate-initiative/multiearth/README.md

 **Finding the collection id**: TODO (this depends on the provider and we need to figure out a general approach)

 ### Radiant MLHub (provider key: RADIANT)
+**🔥 Warning 🔥** Radiant MLHub is under development and may be rough around the edges.
+Let us know if you have any issues.

 To query and access the data, you need to obtain an api key from [Radiant MLHub](https://mlhub.earth/).
 There are two ways to setup your api key with MetaEarth.